JanHerca/urantiapedia/output/wikijs/en/article/Harry_McMullan_III/Principles_Of_Knowing_Gods_Will.md

 We shouldn't think that God is holding something back from us.
 That was what Lucifer told his associates, namely, that God was depriving them of total liberty and self-rule NOW.
 If anything is being withheld from us by God, it is for our own good.

 God causes all things to work together for good, and not just for those who love him and who are called according to his purposes, as the Bible says.
 He causes circumstances to work together for good for all of his children, regardless of whether they love or serve him.
 This doesn't mean that the circumstances are necessarily good in themselves, but that he can make them into good.
 We allow him to make circumstances good by submitting to his will, which is our best possible alternative in any given situation.
 We must recognize that God is active and alive in our lives and seeking to help us to the maximum extent.
 Situations arise which require choice: we come to a fork in the road, which way do we got Now there isn't any teaching of _The URANTIA Book_ that tells us it would be better to work for IBM rather than Xerox or that we should move to Des Moines rather than Dubuque.
 Let's say that God has something for me to do in Des Moines, but I go to Dubuque instead.
 If I have sincerely sought the Father's will in the matter, and honestly chosen what I believe his will to be, he will make my errors right.
 He will create in Dubuque the opportunity which will work to my highest good, and capitalize to the maximum extent on my being there even though according to his perfect will, I should have been in Des Moines, and mistook what I believed his will to be.
 If our decision was made in sincere faith, we grow regardless of whether the decision itself is right or wrong.
 We can learn as much from our mistakes as we can from our successes, if we approach them in faith.
-In fact, deep wisdom seems to be more effectively learned in failure, rather than success. _The URANTIA Book_ teaches that “_Defeat is the true mirror in which you may honestly view your real self._” ([UB 156:5.17](/en/The_Urantia_Book/156#p5_17))
+In fact, deep wisdom seems to be more effectively learned in failure, rather than success. _The URANTIA Book_ teaches that “_Defeat is the true mirror in which you may honestly view your real self._” (<a id="a56_1784"></a>[UB 156:5.17](/en/The_Urantia_Book/156#p5_17))

 When we truly know in our innermost being that God is good, we offer him our lives; we become willing to go anywhere, do anything, be anything in his service.
 Knowing that God shapes every circumstance for good gives us enormous confidence, for whatever happens, we know that God will make it good for us.
 In his will, we can't lose.
 We cease trying to fight life or to engineer some particular personal result by our activities, rather saying, “Father, what pleases you?”